oldratlee/useful-scripts/docs/java.md

                             more info see top -d option. eg: -d 1 (1 second).
   -P, --use-ps              use ps command to find busy thread(cpu usage) instead of top command,
-                            default use top command, because cpu usage of ps command is expressed as the percentage of time spent running during the entire lifetime of a process, this is not ideal.
+                            default use top command, because cpu usage of ps command is expressed as the percentage of time spent running during the *entire lifetime* of a process, this is not ideal in general.

 Miscellaneous:
   -h, --help                display this help and exit.